kiriaze/ramen/README.md

 This project was made to help with building RESTful APIs and microservices in a quick an easy manner ontop of Node.js, Express, Mongoose, Heroku, Atlas, Nodemon and Babel using async/await and JWT.

-Connect your mongoDB app/cluster by making a copy of the `config/default.example.json` to `config/default.json` with your cloud.mongo/atlas values.

-🚀 To deploy to Heroku:

-- Install heroku cli via their installer (link to heroku) or homebrew.
-- Log into your heroku account with `heroku login`.
-- Create the application on heroku with `heroku create`.
-- And subsquently push to heroku with `git push heroku master`.

 <!--![](https://media.giphy.com/media/DLYMDk6eYRbkA/giphy.gif)-->

 ![](https://media.giphy.com/media/Cd7Y7tJ4pHbGM/giphy.gif)